Bikes Buyer's Guide

 Mountain bike frames need to be stronger than road bike frames to cope with the tougher conditions.
 You’ll find frames with thick tubes and strong welds, which means they’re hardwearing.

 Almost all mountain bikes come with suspension.
-A bike with a suspension front fork is known as a hardtail.
-Those with front and rear shocks are called full suspension bikes.
+A bike with a suspension front fork is known as a hardtail, while those with front and rear shocks are called full suspension bikes.

 Like the shocks in your car, suspension can help absorb the shocks from uneven surfaces, rocks, tree stumps and jumps.